MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 5. Close the browser window.

-# Lab 05: Adding groups to Azure AD

-## Lab scenario
+### Exercise 2 - Create an Microsoft 365 group in Azure Active Directory

+#### Task 1 - Create the group

 Part of your duties as an Azure AD administrator is to create different types of groups.
 You need to create a new Microsoft 365 group for your organization's sales department.

-#### Estimated time: 5 minutes

-### Exercise 1 - Create an Microsoft 365 group in Azure Active Directory

-#### Task 1 - Create the group

 1. Browse to [https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview]( https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Overview).